noplacelikecloud/AzureAD-BigRedButton/README.md

-# Glass Break Access - Code Project
+# Azure AD - Big Red Button

-This code project provides a CLI application for managing glass break access to Azure AD in case of emergencies.
+This code project provides a CLI application for managing glass break access to Azure AD in case of emergencies using a Service Principal.
 It allows you to set up a new glass break access, provide emergency access, disable conditional access, and perform other administrative and recovery tasks.

 ## Installation